Sahil-Karawade/Sahil-Karawade.github.io/README.md

 #### <ins> List of Attended Conferences  </ins>
 NOTES from the conferences I have attended.
 In the notes, I have included extra definitions and examples for my understanding.
-These notes are based on Prof. Ravi Vakil's [The Three Thing](https://math.stanford.edu/~vakil/threethings.html) advice.
+These notes are inspired by Prof. Ravi Vakil's [The Three Thing](https://math.stanford.edu/~vakil/threethings.html) advice.
 Also, I am solely responsible for any typos and mistakes in these notes.

 1. <ins>**Summer School on the Langlands Program (11<sup>th</sup> July, 2022 - 29<sup>th</sup> July, 2022)**</ins>